Find Grad Schools

 • Account Supervisor

-Are There Job Opportunities for Public Relations and Fundraising Managers?
+Is There Job Demand for Public Relations and Fundraising Managers?

-In 2016, there was an estimated number of 73,500 jobs in the United States for Public Relations or Fundraising Manager.
+In the United States, there were 73,500 jobs for Public Relations or Fundraising Manager in 2016.
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Public Relations or Fundraising Manager by 2026.
-Due to new job openings and attrition, there will be an average of 6,900 job openings in this field each year.
+The BLS estimates 6,900 yearly job openings in this field.

 undefined